63a16d97ea4816a7f854483da5031469/Data-Structure/CommonRun/MustWriteInOneMinute-Template.md

 ## Given a sorted (in increasing order) array with unique integer elements, write an algorithm to create a binary search tree with minimal height.

-##Input n,m    Pick up some numbers from 1,2,3....n, to fulfill the sum of them is equal to m. --can repeat pick up numbers
+##Input m and an input Array,    Pick up some numbers from the input array, to fulfill the sum of them is equal to m. --can repeat pick up numbers

 ##Input n,m    Pick up some numbers from 1,2,3....n, to fulfill the sum of them is equal to m. (can repeat)